Shaping chaos in bilayer graphene cavities: Discussion and Conclusion

-In conclusion, we have shown that misalignment between the BLG lattice and the hexagonal boundary fundamentally reshapes both the spectral and eigenstate properties of the cavity.
-Rotating the boundary removes the high symmetry subspaces in the unrotated cavity, produces Wigner–Dyson distribution of level spacing, and drives the eigenstates' correlation lengths toward the wavelength scale, signaling the emergence of fully chaotic eigenstates.
-The semiclassical analysis confirms that this transition originates from the loss of commensurability between the warped Fermi surface and the polygonal boundary, which generates ergodicity in phase space and correspondingly causes quantum chaos.
-Overall, our results demonstrate that the boundary-lattice interplay provides an effective and experimentally accessible route for engineering and controlling quantum chaos in BLG cavities, with direct relevance to controllable electron transport in graphene and other mesoscopic systems~\cite{Velasco_2012,RevModPhys2015_cao,PhysRevEconductance_2015}.
+In conclusion, we have demonstrated that misalignment between the BLG lattice and the hexagonal boundary of the cavity fundamentally reshapes both its spectral and eigenstate properties.
+In particular, rotating the boundary lifts the high-symmetry subspaces present in the unrotated geometry, driving the system towards the RMT limit of chaos.
+Furthermore, our semiclassical analysis attributes this quantum transition primary to the loss of commensurability between the warped Fermi surface and the polygonal boundary.
+This mismatch promotes quasi-ergodic phase-space exploration which in turn enables to explain the emergence of quantum-chaotic spectral and eigenstate characteristics.
+Taken together, our results show that the interplay between boundary orientation and lattice structure, combined with Fermi-surface anisotropy, offers an effective and experimentally accessible means of engineering and controlling quantum-chaotic features in BLG cavities.
+These findings bear direct relevance to tunable electron transport in graphene-based and other mesoscopic systems~\cite{Velasco_2012,RevModPhys2015_cao,PhysRevEconductance_2015}.